 Porch paint usually has some gloss to it too for better stain resistance and easier washing.
 The downside is the gloss can make the painted surface a little slippery when wet, but there are premium paints available that contain sand for traction purposes.
 You can also add your own sand to save money.

-Exterior floor paint and solid stain will peel and chip badly if neglected long enough.
-If you don't stay on top of re-coating your porch when it's due for a paint job you will end up having to do a lot of sanding and scraping.
-With a colored sealer, you completely bypass having to do any scraping, or sanding.
-All that's needed is a wash and another coat of sealer, but the downside of using sealer is it usually requires a re-coat every year, or two.
+Exterior floor paint and solid stain peel and chip badly if neglected long enough.
+If you don't stay on top of re-coating your porch when it's due for a paint job, you will end up having to do a lot of sanding and scraping.
+With a colored sealer, you bypass having to do any scraping or sanding; all that's needed is a wash and another coat of sealer.
+But the downside of using sealer is it usually requires a re-coat every year, or two.
 A sealer reveals the natural beauty of the wood.
-Paint and solid stain do not, although solid stain doesn't mask it as much as paint.
+Paint and solid stain do not.
+Although solid stain doesn't mask the grain texture of the wood as much as paint.

 Replace Cupped Floor Boards Before Painting